-DAQ applied the AERMOD model to track increment consumption.
+DAQ modeled the source using AERMOD to track the increment consumption.
 Stack data submitted by the applicant were supplemented with information available for similar emission units.
-Five years (2011-2015) of meteorological data from the McCarran Station were used in the model.
-National Elevation Dataset terrain data from the U.S. Geological Survey was used to calculate elevations.
-Table VII-A-1 presents the model results.
+Five years (2011 to 2015) of meteorological data from the McCarran Station were used in the model.
+U.S. Geological Survey National Elevation Dataset terrain data were used to calculate elevations.
+Table VII-A-1 shows the location of the maximum impact and the potential PSD increment consumed by the source at that location.
+The impacts are below the PSD increment limits.